developmentAC/Text_to_Voice_Reader/README.md

 Email: obonhamcarter at allegheny.edu

 A powerful, cross-platform Text-to-Voice (T2V) program written in Rust that converts text files into spoken audio with customizable voices and speaking rates.
-T2V helps the user to listen to text files using system T2V engines, making it ideal for accessibility, learning, and multitasking.
+T2V helps the user to listen to text files using OS voice engines, making it ideal for accessibility, learning, and multitasking.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)